hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/lectures_and_discourses/six_lessons_on_raja-yoga/808_raja-yoga_v.md

 forefinger, we shall be able to do it by the power of will, through thought alone.

-Prânâyâma is now to be slightly changed.
+Prānāyāma is now to be slightly changed.
 If the student has the name of his "Ishta" (Chosen Ideal), he should use that instead of "Om" during inhalation and exhalation, and use the word "Hum" (pronounced Hoom) during Kumbhaka.